• Share this on:

 Tips:

 • Stay up to date with updates on official controls on the European Commission website.
 The list is updated regularly.
-Even if your country is not on the list, be aware of the most common contaminations for your products and implement all preventive measures you can.
+Even if your country is not on the list, make sure to be aware of the most common contaminations for your products and implement all preventive measures you can.

 • Search the RASFF database for examples of withdrawals from the European market.

-• Subscribe to the European Food Safety Authority (EFSA) newsletter (free) for news about European food safety developments.
+• Subscribe to the European Food Safety Authority (EFSA) news (free) to stay updated on European food-safety developments.

-• Implement a HACCP system into your daily practice.
+• Implement an HACCP system into your daily practice.
 Even if HACCP is not required in your country, exporting to the EU means you will have to comply with European food safety regulations.

 Control of pesticide residues

-The EU regulation on Maximum Residue Levels of pesticides sets maximum residue levels (MRLs) for pesticides in or on food products.
-Products containing more pesticide residues than permitted are taken off the European market.
-In 2022, 65% of all issues reported in RASFF related to excessive pesticide levels or traces of illegal pesticides.
+Regulation (EC) No 396/2005 sets maximum residue levels (MRLs) of pesticides in or on plant-origin food and feed.
+The MRL is the highest amount of pesticide residue legally permitted in or on food products when pesticides are used.
+Products exceeding these levels are taken off the European market.
+In 2024, 47% of all issues reported in the RASFF related to excessive pesticide levels or traces of illegal pesticides.

-The EU regularly updates its list of approved pesticides.
-In 2022, the European Commission adopted proposals to reduce the use and risk of chemical pesticides by 50% by 2030.
+The EU regularly updates its list of approved pesticides (Annex 1).
+In 2022, the European Commission adopted proposals to reduce the use and risk of chemical pesticides by 50% by 2030 (SUR).
+However, this Sustainable Use of Pesticides Regulation (SUR) plan was withdrawn in February 2024, after being rejected by the European Parliament in November 2023.
+At the moment of writing (March 2025), the European Commission was still developing a more balanced approach and updated regulation.

 Synthetic pesticides not allowed in organic production

 The use of synthetic pesticides is not allowed in organic production.
-In practice, a very low residue level (often 0.01 parts per million) is permitted if you can prove it is the result of cross-contamination and not illegal pesticide use.
+Very low residue levels (often 0.01 parts per million) may be tolerated, but only if there is proof that the presence of the pesticide is due to cross-contamination, rather than to illegal pesticide use.

 Tips: